 Action 1.1 – Starting of an advisory and information sharing project around CE

 An advisory and information project on the circular economy will be launched to resolve the lack of knowledge.
 Through the project good practices and possibilities of CE will be informed widely in the region.
 This will be done by development of different information exchange and discussion platforms.
 Inspired by the Danish partners’ Industrial Symbiosis Database, the project will also activate the regional actors to join the most important Industrial symbiosis databases relevant in Finland.
 JPYP Business Service will manage the project.
 The project cooperates with Leader groups and R&D organizations.
 Target groups are local municipalities and enterprises.
 The project will seek funding during 2018 and will be implemented during 2019 and 2020.
 The cost of the project is estimated to be 100.000 € and funding is sought from The Rural Development Programme for Mainland Finland.
+It could be funded both from the regional or Leader-funding.

 Action group 2: Developing the knowledge-base, education and innovation activities of the circular economy